 Instructions

-- Preheat your oven to 425 degrees and Grill to Medium High heat.
+- Preheat your oven to 425 degrees and Grill to Medium-High heat.
 You can bake your eggplant on a separate pan from tomatoes if you'd like, but I prefer grilled eggplant.

 - Season eggplant in Extra Virgin Olive Oil and pepper and grill both sides for 5 minutes.
+If you aren't grilling, cook them on a cast iron pan for 2-3 minutes per side on medium-high heat.

 - Slice your sourdough bread and butter one side of each of the bread.
 In a frying pan on the stove melt 1 tablespoon of butter on medium heat.